-Throughout the year, the Avila Institute hosts a number of webinars to offer Nursing Home Administrators, Nurses, Social Workers, Dietitians, Catholic Chaplains and Recreation Therapists a convenient opportunity to earn continuing education credit while staying current in the field of compassionate care.
+The Avila Institute hosts a number of webinars to offer a convenient opportunity to earn continuing education credit for Nursing Home Administrators, Nurses, Social Workers, Dietitians, Catholic Chaplains and Recreation Therapists while staying current in the field of compassionate care.

 Recorded on May 16, 2017